Opentrons/opentrons/api/docs/v2/basic_commands/pipette_tips.rst

 .. versionadded:: 2.0

 .. note::
+    You can't return tips with a pipette that's configured to use :ref:`partial tip pickup <partial-tip-pickup>`.
+This restriction ensures that the pipette has clear access to unused tips.
+For example, a 96-channel pipette in column configuration can't reach column 2 unless column 1 is empty.

-    Returning tips isn't allowed when using :ref:`partial tip pickup <partial-tip-pickup>`.
-The API will raise an error.
+    If you call ``return_tip()`` while using partial tip pickup, the API will raise an error.
+Use ``drop_tip()`` to dispose the tips instead.

 Working With Used Tips
 ======================